iTwin/appui/CONTRIBUTING.md

 A [Contribution License Agreement with Bentley](https://gist.github.com/imodeljs-admin/9a071844d3a8d420092b5cf360e978ca) must be signed before your contributions will be accepted.
 Upon opening a pull request, you will be prompted to use [cla-assistant](https://cla-assistant.io/) for a one-time acceptance applicable for all Bentley projects.
 You can read more about [Contributor License Agreements](https://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.

+> All submissions go through a review process from our developers using GitHub.
+Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

 ---